rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

-# RFC: Deny await lint
+# RFC: Must not await lint

 # Summary

-Introduce a `#[deny_await]` lint in the compiler that will warn the user when they are incorrectly holding a struct across an await boundary.
+Introduce a `#[must_not_await]` lint in the compiler that will warn the user when they are incorrectly holding a struct across an await boundary.

 # Motivation